s-casci/tinyzero/README.md

 ## Add a new agent

-Thanks to the way the value and policy functions are interpreted by the search tree, it's possible to use or train any agent that implements them.
+Thanks to the way the value and policy functions are called by the search tree, it's possible to use or train any agent that implements them.
 To add a new agent, you can follow the existing examples in `agents.py`.

 The agent you add should implement the following methods:
 - `value_fn(game)`: takes as input a game and returns a value (float)